meow-edit/meow/README.md

 # Helper Functions for customization

+`(meow-indicator)` Return an indicator string that you can put into your modeline.

 `(meow-normal-define-key & args)` Define keybinding for `NORMAL` mode, you use this to define your own modal editing.

 See [here](#2-almost-no-default-keybinding).